cram-123/My-Website-Status-Checker/README.md

 Hi - this is my first Python project which also serves as my final project for CIP 2026!

 ////////////////////////////////////////////////////////////////////////////////////////
-Project name: Website Health Checkerr
+Project name: Website Health Checker

 Description:
 Pre-determined website links are indicated in dictionary.
 This project automatically,